deltachat/deltachat-pages/en/help.md

 Congratulations!
 You now will automatically use end-to-end encryption with this contact.
-If you add each other to chat groups end-to-end encryption will be established among all members.
+If you add each other to chat groups, end-to-end encryption will be established among all members.